 The Bureau of Labor Statistics collected detailed data on work-related injuries and illnesses in the healthcare industry and determined the most common causes of injury among healthcare workers:

 - Contact with objects or equipment (26.1%)

 - Slip and fall and trip and fall injuries (25.7%)

 - Exposure to harmful chemicals, substances, and environments (4.3%)

 - Workplace violence and injuries caused by persons or animals (4.2%)

 - Other causes (0.7%)

 Some of these causes of injury among healthcare workers occur due to understaffing.
 A shortage of staff increases the risk of different types of injuries because medical professionals become overworked, fatigued, exhausted, and under pressure to work more in a fast-paced environment.

 Contact a Florida workers’ compensation attorney

 It’s vital to speak with an experienced workers’ compensation lawyer in Florida to make sure that you are getting the compensation you deserve.
 Often, employers and their insurance companies deny legitimate workers’ compensation claims to reduce their costs.
 When this happens, seek help from a Florida workers’ compensation attorney to help you explore your legal options if you were hurt at work.
-Contact our attorneys at Scott J. Sternberg & Associates, P.A., to schedule a free consultation.
+Contact our attorneys at Sternberg / Forsythe, P.A., to schedule a free consultation.
 Call at (561) 566-5598 today.